This post may contain affiliate links. We may earn money or products from the companies mentioned in this post.

 We weighed all 24 of our Golden Retriever puppies the day they were born and there was a decent gap between our heaviest and lightest puppy.

-As I noted earlier each litter had a different sire and Raven is a Golden Retriever which are a larger dog breed.
+As I noted earlier each litter had a different sire and Raven is a Golden Retriever which is a larger dog breed.

 Question: How much should a newborn Golden Retriever puppy weigh?